 Pro Spot (One 8′ table in a 10’x6′ space, 2 chairs, 2 included exhibitor membership): $425

 How do I purchase an Artist Alley table?

-- If you are accepted, you will receive a copy of the Artist Alley contract.
-You will have 14 days to submit your completed contract and your payment.
-If we do not receive your contract and payment within 14 days, your table will be released and your spot will go to someone else on the waitlist.
+If you are accepted, you will receive a copy of the Artist Alley contract.
+You will have 10 days to submit your completed contract.
+Once we receive the signed contract, we will invoice you for payment.
+You will have 7 days from date of invoice to make payment; if we do not receive your contract or payment within the approved timeframe we will forfeit your space to another artist on the waitlist.